DSpace/dspace-angular/README.md

 ### E2E test
 E2E tests use Protractor + Selenium server + browsers.
 You can find the configuration file at the same level of this README file:
 `./protractor.conf.js`
-Protractor must be installed as 'global' so, make sure you have runned:
-`npm run global`.
+Protractor is installed as 'local' as a dev dependency.
 If you are going to execute tests locally you need to run (once time only):
 `npm run webdriver:update`.